-Calvin Harrison went from being a Psychology undergraduate to be the third most prolific T20 bowler in the space of a few months - a meteoric rise that earned him a two-year contract extension which will see him remaining at Notts until the end of the 2023 season.
+Calvin Harrison went from being a Psychology undergraduate to the third most prolific T20 bowler in the space of a few months in 2021 - a meteoric rise that earned him a two-year contract extension, keeping at Notts until the end of the 2023 season.

 Harrison, born in Durban on 29 April 1998, moved from South Africa to New Zealand and then to Taunton in 2012 after winning a sports scholarship to King's College.
 After completing his schooling he took two years out before starting University and spent a couple of seasons back in New Zealand playing club cricket.